willr3/pingPerf/README.md

 summariser.out=true
 ```

-### Copy the scripts in jmeter-scripts to this machine.
+### Copy the scripts in jmeter-scripts to the driver.

-### The getFootprint.sh needs to access the System Under Test without needing a password.
-So allow that or comment it out of the run_pingPerf.sh script.
+### The getFootprint.sh script gets the footprint measurement after heavy load.
+This script needs to access (ssh) the System Under Test without needing a password.
+So you will need to allow that (or comment it out of the run_pingPerf.sh script).

 ### Run Jmeter
 ```